MPAS-Dev/compass/docs/design_docs/compass_package.rst

         main()

+A Jinja2 template uses curly braces (e.g. ``{{ step.module }}``) to indicate
+where an element of the template will be replaced by a python variable or dictionary value.
+In this example, ``{{ step.module }}`` will be replaced with the contents of ``step['module']`` in the python code, and similarly for other replacements in the template.
+Other than the replacements, the code can be read as normal, in contrast to the existing approach of python scripts that define other python scripts via a series of string formatting statements.

 The only XML files that would be used would be templates for streams files, written in the same syntax as the resulting streams files.